domsson/succade/README.md

 Additionally, I like minimalistic setups.
 I don't want most of the additional features of other bars, like true type fonts or rounded borders.
 Hence, I might as well save a bit of RAM by going with more minimalistic solutions.

 Fun fact: polybar started out as a lemonbar wrapper just like succade, but eventually the project maintainers decided to include lemonbar's functionality right into the project.
-Therefore, in a way, succade is what the polybar project used to be originally.
+Therefore, in a way, succade is what polybar used to be.